Josh Griffiths

 I'm More Interested in Old Movies and Books These Days

-I read an article about a South Korean animated film made entirely with AI tools.
-Just yesterday, when I was looking for magazines to sell short stories too, I found one that was okay with AI generated stories.
-Imagine not only thinking AI written stories were good enough to publish, but being comfortable enough to say that out loud.
-I was tempted to tell ChatGPT to write a story about a shitty magazine being overwhelmed with terrible AI-generated stories, but that would require the use of ChatGPT, so I didn’t do it.
+I read an article about a South Korean animated film made entirely with AI.
+Just yesterday, when I was looking for magazines to sell short stories to, I found one that was okay with AI-generated stories.
+Imagine not only thinking AI-written stories were good enough to publish, but being comfortable enough to say that out loud.

-I’ve been reading books and watching movies a lot lately, having spent so many years focusing on video games for my YouTube channel.
+I’ve read a lot of books and watched a lot of movies lately, having spent so many years focusing on video games for my YouTube channel.
 As I look for novels and films, I think about what kind of stories I want to experience.
-And I’m finding the answer to that is more and more “old stuff.”
-Old is a relative term of course, but I’m mostly talking stuff before 2010, at least.
+And I’m finding the answer to that is more and more "old stuff."
+'Old' is a relative term, of course, but I’m mostly talking stuff before 2010, at least.

 Some of the books I’ve read in the last five months include Heavy Time, Gate of Ivrel, Around the World in Eighty Days, Sir Gawain and the Green Knight, and What I Talk About When I Talk About Running.
 Movies are even older, stuff like Escape From New York, Yes, Madam, Ip Man, Yojimbo, Gojira, Chungking Express, and Shaolin Soccer.
 There’s a comfort here with these stories.
 I can’t quite put my finger on it.
 It’s nice knowing AI wasn’t involved in their creation, yes, but there’s something more.
-I just feel like so many older movies and books are better than new ones.
-There are exceptions, of course, but not many.
+I feel like so many older movies and books are better than new ones.

 You know, sometimes when I write these daily blogs I completely lose the plot.
 I usually don’t notice, but even I did a double take at that last sentence.

-I think things are going to get a whole lot worse before they get better.
+Things are going to get worse before they get better.
 With the increasing rise of AI tools, and companies like a16z trying to force AI into everything.
-Dead Internet Theory is nothing new, but I wonder how much longer its only going to be a theory.
-I wonder how long it’ll be before human writers and human directors are forced to make their art on the fridges of popular culture because copyright stealing machines have completely taken over.
+Dead Internet theory is nothing new, but I wonder how much longer it's only going to be a theory.
+I wonder how long it’ll be before human writers and directors are forced to hang their art on the refrigerators of pop culture because copyright-stealing machines have taken over.
 So many movie studios are really excited about using AI actors and AI scripts.
 Animation companies are tripping over themselves to have the best genAI tools.
 Is there any hope?
-Last I checked AI doesn’t want money.
-It just wants all the water and electricity in the world.
+Last I checked, AI doesn’t want money.
+It expects its payment in the form of all the water and electricity in the world.

 I don’t know.
 It’s a tough time for normal people these days.
 It feels like I chose a bad time to get back into fiction writing, in particular.
-Knowing that I’m going to have a hard time selling anything, and if I do it’ll just be stolen by the Altmans and Musks of the world doesn’t make me feel great.
+Knowing that I’m going to have a hard time selling anything—and if I do, it’ll get stolen by the Altmans and Musks of the world—doesn’t make me feel great.
 I wonder if this very blog is being hoovered up int some nebulous data center somewhere.
-It’s like a real life horror movie.
+It’s like a real-life horror movie.

 written by humans